purvalpatel/MLOPS-tools/k8sgpt.md

 > Kubernetes sends the cluster diagnostics to OpenAI APIs. but it is paid so we can use local inference server ollama.

+> Install `k8sgpt` on cluster or on local machine but make sure that cluster should be accessible via `kubectl` command.

 ### Setup ollama if not exists.

 #### Pull model in ollama if not available: